helenacuesta/multipitch-streaming-vocals/README.md

 The proposed multi-pitch streaming models convert an input audio recording of a four-part vocal ensemble into four independent pitch contours, one for each melodic voice.

-As described in the documentation, there are three main models available, although we strongly recomment the use of **U-Net-Harm** as it obtains the best performances in our experiments.
+As described in the documentation, there are three main models available, although we strongly recomment the use of **U-Net-Harm** (`unet_harm`) as it obtains the best performances in our experiments.

 ## Prediction